 EQUIPMENT MISUSE HAZARD Misuse can cause death or serious injury.
-MPa/bar/PSI Do not operate the unit when fatigued or under the influence of drugs or alcohol.
+Li MPa/bar/PS Do not operate the unit when fatigued or under the influence of drugs or alcohol.
 Do not exceed the maximum working pressure or temperature rating of the lowest rated system component.
 See Technical Specifications in all equipment manuals.
 Use fluids and solvents that are compatible with equipment wetted parts.
 See Technical Specifications in all equipment manuals.
 Read fluid and solvent manufacturer's warnings.
-For complete information about your material, request a Safety Data Sheet (SDS) from your distributor or retailer.
+For complete information about your material, request a Safety Data Sheets (SDSs) from your distributor or retailer.
 Do not leave the work area while equipment is energized or under pressure.
 Turn off all equipment and follow the Pressure Relief Procedure when equipment is not in use.
 Check equipment daily.
 Repair or replace worn or damaged parts immediately with genuine manufacturer's replacement parts only.
 Do not alter or modify equipment.
 Alterations or modifications may void agency approvals and create safety hazards.
-Make sure all equipment is rated and approved for the environment in which you are using it.
-Use equipment only for its intended purpose.
+Make sure all equipment is intended purpose.
 Call your distributor for information.
 Route hoses and cables away from traffic areas, sharp edges, moving parts, and hot surfaces.
 Do not kink or over bend hoses or use hoses to pull equipment.
+Keep children and animals away from work area.
 Comply with all applicable safety regulations.
 PLASTIC PARTS CLEANING SOLVENT HAZARD Many solvents can degrade plastic parts and cause them to fail, which could cause serious injury or property damage.
-Use only compatible water-based solvents to clean plastic structural or pressure-containing parts.
-See Technical Specifications in all equipment manuals for materials of construction.
+Use only compatible water-based solvents to clean plastic structural or pressure-containing parts. • See Technical Specifications in all equipment manuals for materials of construction.
 Consult the solvent manufacturer for information and recommendations about compatibility.
 TOXIC FLUID OR FUMES Toxic fluids or fumes can cause serious injury or death if splashed in the eyes or on skin, inhaled, or swallowed.
-Read Safety Data Sheet (SDS) to know the specific hazards of the fluids you are using.
+Read Safety Data Sheets (SDSs) to know the specific hazards of the fluids you are using.
 Store hazardous fluid in approved containers, and dispose of it according to applicable guidelines.
 PERSONAL PROTECTIVE EQUIPMENT Wear appropriate protective equipment when in the work area to help prevent serious injury, including eye injury, hearing loss, inhalation of toxic fumes, and burns.
 This protective equipment includes but is not limited to: Protective eyewear and hearing protection.
 Respirators, protective clothing, and gloves as recommended by the fluid and solvent manufacturer.